ciriuspet_logo Cirius Petpedia

 When a cat perceives a threat—whether real or imagined—the hypothalamic-pituitary-adrenal (HPA) axis triggers the release of cortisol and adrenaline.
 This is the same stress-response cascade found in humans.
 Heart rate increases, digestion slows, and the immune system is temporarily suppressed.

 In the wild, this response is short-lived: the threat passes, cortisol drops, and normal function resumes.
 The problem for domestic cats is that many stressors are persistent—a rival cat visible through the window every morning, a construction site next door, or ongoing tension with another household pet.
 Chronic cortisol elevation drives real physiological damage, not just behavioral changes.
+One clinically important consequence: the stress of a veterinary visit alone can temporarily spike blood glucose levels so dramatically that it mimics diabetes on a single blood test — a phenomenon called stress hyperglycemia.
+This is why feline diabetes diagnosis requires fructosamine testing to confirm genuinely sustained high blood glucose, rather than relying on a single in-clinic reading.

 Research published in the Journal of Feline Medicine and Surgery has linked chronic stress to feline idiopathic cystitis (FIC), a painful bladder condition with no bacterial cause.
 The American Association of Feline Practitioners (AAFP) notes that stress is one of the most significant and underdiagnosed factors affecting indoor cat health.
+For a complete overview of how stress triggers FLUTD and what you can do about it, see the cat urinary tract disease guide.

 Why Indoor Cats Are Especially Vulnerable